nickrodd/HDMSpectra/README.md

 Tabulated dark matter decay and annihilation spectra for dark matter masses between the TeV and Planck scale.
 The spectra are similar in spirit to [PPPC4DMID](http://www.marcocirelli.net/PPPC4DMID.html), however with a number of improvements that become relevant for masses above the weak scale.

+**NB:** All spectra provided are prompt, no propagation effects are included.

 If these spectra are used in published work, please cite [20xx.xxxxx](https://arxiv.org/abs/20xx.xxxxx).

 ## Authors